ericdatakelly/py-ds-template1/README.md

 1. Copy these files into a new project folder.
-Exclude `.git`
+Exclude `.git`.  (or use this as a repo template in GitHub)
 2. Update all files for the new project (project name, version, dependencies, etc.)
 3. Create virtual environment (`mamba env create -f environment.yaml`) and activate
 4. Install via `flit install -s`